hpdobrica/digital-garden-public/Monitoring.md

 - implement [[Alerting]] that something is broken or will break soon
 - perform long-term trend analysis

+Monitoring boils down to collecting events with their contexts.
+I

 Efficient monitoring systems are best achieved with heavy use of [[White Box Monitoring]] with a bit of [[Black Box Monitoring]].
 It's very important for efficient monitoring systems to be able to tell what ([[Symptom Based Monitoring]]) from why ([[Cause Based Monitoring]]), as this will have a large impact on how we actually use the metrics we collect.